Foods To Eat After Wisdom Teeth Removal

 For those who can use them, clear aligners such as Invisalign can be the least intrusive solution for straightening teeth.
 It’s nice not to have to worry about the looks and inconveniences of traditional braces!
 The initial cost of clear aligners may seem daunting, but options are available to help pay for them.
-If you have any questions about clear aligners or other methods of straightening your teeth, please give us a call at (970) 352-5448.
+If you have any questions about clear aligners or other methods of straightening your teeth, please call our Greeley office at (970) 352-5448 or our Fort Collins office at (970) 732-4371.
 We’ll be happy to walk you through your options and help you find the best possible solution for your smile.

 What are the Different Stages of Periodontal Disease?